Foraging, Using and Storing Wild Fennel

 It is great for the digestive system, it helps increase milk flow in lactating mothers, is a mild pain reliever, and may help with mild symptoms of depression.
 However, we had a LOT of fennel, and nobody is lactating around here, so I wanted to find some other ways to use this lovely plant!

 There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will make a very small commission at no cost to you.
-I really appreciate your support of Healing Harvest Homestead!
-Heidi
+If you click through and make any kind of purchase, I may make a very small commission at no extra cost to you.

 Facts About Fennel, a Sensory Tour: